 At least 21 days' written notice of an SGM shall be given to all members.

 The trustees must call a special general meeting if requested to do so in writing by at least ten members or one tenth of the membership, whichever is the greater.
-Where the Society has less than 30 members, the trustees must call a special general meeting if requested to do so in writing by at least five members.
+Where the Charity has less than 30 members, the trustees must call a special general meeting if requested to do so in writing by at least five members.
 The request must state the nature of the business that is

 to be discussed.
 If the trustees fail to hold the meeting within 28 days of the request, the members may proceed to call a special general meeting but in doing so they must comply with the provisions of this constitution.